G4NSJ – National HRO 5TA1 5A1 R106 Communications Receiver

 Bletchley Park and the HRO here.

-Many thanks to Roy G4WTV, Mike G0JXX, Andy G3UEQ, Graham, Brad and Chuck from the USA for all your help with this project.
+Many thanks to Roy G4WTV, Mike G0JXX, Andy G3UEQ, Graham, Brad and Chuck from the USA, for the parts donated and your help with this project.